Swede 55 Successors

 • Length and draft limit berthing and cruising

-• You don’t go sailing with a 20 metre yacht in the afternoon, which is the common use of a sailboat
+• You don’t go sailing on a 20-metre yacht in the afternoon, which is the common use of a sailboat

-• increased beam and added accessories do not fit to the concept of easy sailing.
-You lose agility and the thrill of the dinghy like sailing.
+• increased beam and added accessories do not fit to the concept of agile sailing.
+You lose the thrill of the dinghy like sailing.